Firgrep/zepto_db/README.md

 Make sure to add `--` after `cargo run` followed by any commands and flags.

+Note: Project requires the nightly toolchain because of benchmarking.
+To install nightly use rustup: ``rustup install nightly'' Then set nightly as the default toolchain for the project directory: within the project directory type: ``rustup default nightly''

 ```rs
 // example
 cargo run -- --name "John McClane"